ZHAW-SPDR/SPDR/README.md

 ## How to use

-If the environment "SPDR" is active run:
+If the environment "SPDR" is active, run following script within the project root directory:
 ~~~~
 $ ./run_spdr.sh
 ~~~~